seedtaha/disable-Brave-updates-forever/readme.md

 ---

-## 🔧 What Does the two batch Script Do?
+## 🔧 What Does the two batch Scripts Do?

 - Automatically requests **Administrator privileges**
 - disables Brave`s Auto-Updates or Re-enables it.